 Efficient, continuous location monitoring for thousands of relevant objects within the database

-The location tracking server tracks a set of moving objects against a known set of regions of interest and generates notifications as required.
-In this framework, the set of regions of interest is referred to as the location tracking regions.
+The location tracking server tracks a set of moving objects against a known set of regions and generates notifications as required.
+In this framework, the set of objects and regions is referred to as a tracking set.

 In the database these are managed in a table with two columns:

-roi_id INTEGER, roi_geom SDO_GEOMETRY.
-ROI_ID is the primary key for this table, and ROI_GEOM is the geometry of the tracking region.
+REGION_ID is the primary key for this table, and GEOMETRY is the geometry of the tracking region.

-Several additional structures are created when you create a tracking region set.
-You can create any number of tracking region sets, and each set typically can have thousands of regions that are tracked.
+Several additional structures are created when you create a tracking set.
+You can create any number of tracking sets, and each tracking set can have thousands of regions.
 When a region is no longer of interest for tracking purposes, it should be deleted from the tracking regions table.

-You also need to insert the set of location objects to be tracked.
-Locations objects must specify an ID for the object and an ROI_ID to specify the target tracking region for this object.
-That is, each location object can be tracked against one or more tracking regions.
-These objects are created by inserting TRACKER_MSG (tracker message) objects into the tracking queue.
+A set of objects to be tracked also needs to be created.
+Each object must specify an ID for the object and a region ID to specify the region in which this object is tracked.
+That is, each object can be tracked against one or more tracking regions.
+An object is created by inserting a tracker message,

 A tracker message object specifies the

-The following additional grants are required for a user to run the tracking server.
+The following additional grants are required for a user to run the location tracking server.

 8.3 Data Types for the Location Tracking Server